Jeannette Piccard: Later life, death of Jean Piccard

 In 1946 until mid-1947, the Piccards were consultants to General Mills (the cereal company and dominant industry in Minneapolis) working under Otto Winzen, who Jean had met through the university.
 Winzen and Jean proposed a stratosphere flight with 100 cluster balloons and secured a government contract with the Navy.
 Featured in Navy press releases, Jean was named a project scientist responsible for gondola design and for testing the balloon film materials.
 But he balked, both at making weekly status reports that made him feel like a lower-level employee, and at the prospect of General Mills owning the patents to his ideas.
 Working as a consultant, Jeannette threatened to break off ties with the Navy and General Mills unless she was allowed to fly with Jean.
 Unfortunately this began a rift between General Mills and the Piccards.
-They were both were fired in 1947, for they were too critical of Winzen and General Mills staff.
+They were both fired in 1947, for being too critical of Winzen and General Mills staff.

 Jean retired from the University of Minnesota when he was 68, never giving up his dream of returning to the stratosphere.
 DeVorkin quoted a newspaper in 1952, "to Adventurer Piccard, no gondola probing the unexplored purple twilight of the stratosphere would be complete without him and his wife in it".
 Jean died in 1963.

 Gilruth asked Jeannette to work as a consultant at NASA.
 She accepted and lived in a house in Houston she shared with another woman.
-Jeannette spoke to the scientific community and to the public at NASA about the space program from 1964 to 1970, when Project Apollo was created and Apollo 11 made the first manned Moon landing in 1969.
+Jeannette spoke to the scientific community and to the public at NASA about the space program from 1964 to 1970, when Project Apollo was created and Apollo 11 made the first crewed Moon landing in 1969.
+Bob Gilruth, head of NASA Manned Spaceflight Center, stated about Jeannette Piccard, "She was very bright, had her own doctor's [PhD] degree, and was at least half the brains of that family, technical as well as otherwise.
+She was something.
+She was good."
 Gilruth then noticed a shift in her interests, away from space and towards religion.